joaduo/xpathwebdriver/README.md

 Under Ubuntu you should easily install Selenium/Webdrivar with `sudo apt install chromium-browser chromium-chromedriver` Firefox seems to come with webdriver out of the box on ubuntu.

-Use the code below to  selenium and webdriver installation:
+Use the code below to test selenium and webdriver installation:

 ```python
 from selenium import webdriver